bryanedds/Nu/CODING_STANDARD.md

 -   avoiding unnecessary laziness and asynchronicity (but since async being strewn throughout code is rarely avoidable, consider using the [*Vsync computation expression*](http://www.fssnip.net/rQ) instead!)

-14) Prefix option bindings as well as bindings to potentially null values with 'opt'.
+14) Prefix option bindings as well as bindings to potentially null values with `opt`.

-15) Prefix choice bindings with 'chc'.
+15) Prefix choice bindings with `chc`.

-16) Prefix functions that return an option or potential null with 'try', or another such indicator like 'getOpt'.
+16) Prefix functions that return an option or potential null with `try`, or another such indicator like `getOpt`.

-17) Prefix functions that return a choice with 'attempt', or another such indicator like 'getChc'.
+17) Prefix functions that return a choice with `attempt`, or another such indicator like `getChc`.

 18) Place constants and literals in a submodule inside a Constants module, in a place that is commonly accessible.

 19) Write tests and documentation comments for publicly-consumable types and functions.

 20) Use two or more words for each public field name or discriminated union to avoid inference ambiguity.
-For example, 'Id' is not a good public field name, but 'ProductId' might be.
+For example, `Id` is not a good public field name, but `ProductId` might be.

 **B) Consistency**

 1) Use 4 spaces for indentation, not 2, nor 3. [*5 is right out.*](https://www.youtube.com/watch?v=xOrgLj9lOwk&t=1m48s)

-2) Use column 120 as the line length limit where practicable\*\*\*.
+2) Use column 120 as the line length limit where practicable.
 Column 120 is not a hard limit, but is elegantly acheivable in most cases.

--   ​​​\*\*\* An exception to this rule is code that constructs error messages.
+An exception to this rule is code that constructs error messages.

 3) Use the standard F\# naming conventions by -